tethysplatform/tethys/docs/tutorials/google_earth_engine/new_app_project.rst

 **Last Updated:** November 2019

-In this tutorial we will create a new Tethys App project using the scaffold.
+In this tutorial you will create a new Tethys App project using the scaffold.
 The following topics will be reviewed in this tutorial:

 * Scaffolding a New Apps
 * Managing App Dependencies